-You need a high interest savings account.
-Yes, all of you.
+You need a high-interest savings account.
+Yes, need.

 Picture yourself taking a walk on a sweltering summer day.
 The humidity feels like it’s at 100% and you immediately regret your decision.
 The concrete has absorbed sunlight all day and it’s radiating back at you.
 It feels like you’re walking over hot coals.

 At this point, you’re sure it’s hotter than a sauna.
 Beads of sweat drip down your brow and you are kicking yourself for not wearing a hat or bringing a water bottle with you.
 You’re so thirsty and devoid of liquids that your throat hurts and you feel weak.